 History of the SBIR Program

-The US SBIR Program has a budget of approximately US$2.5 billion specifically allocated to help small businesses, including startups.
+The US SBIR Program has a budget of almost US$4 billion specifically allocated to help small businesses, including startups.
 The program provides early stage funding to support research and development efforts with a focus on driving those efforts towards commercialization – no basic research.
 The program was started in 1982 after the passing of the Small Business Innovation Development Act of 1982.
 Ten years later, a sister program, the STTR Program, was established by the Small Business Technology Transfer Act of 1992.
 So, what’s the difference between SBIR and STTR?

 SBIR v STTR

 As the name suggests, the Small Business Technology Transfer (STTR) Program exists to drive technology transfer between research institutions and small businesses.
-The main difference between the STTR Program and the SBIR Program is the requirement of having a non-profit research institution as a collaborator in the STTR effort.
+The major difference between the STTR Program and the SBIR Program is the requirement of having a non-profit research institution as a collaborator in the STTR effort.
 This means that your budget request must be split between your company and the research institution for an STTR proposal.
 At least 30% of the budget must go to the research institution.
 SBIR projects have no such requirement.
 So, depending on your company needs, one program may be more appropriate than the other.

 Who is involved in the SBIR Program?

 Federal agencies that have a budget of over $100 million for extramural research are required to set aside a percentage of that budget for the SBIR Program.
-Here are the federal agencies that meet this criteria:
+Here are the federal agencies that meet this criterion:

 Government agencies with extramural R&D budgets of $1 billion or more are also required to set aside a portion of their budget to fund the STTR Program.
 Agencies involved with STTRs are the DOD, NIH, NSF, Department of Energy, and NASA.